Post-AI Formal Methods

 Please be aware that submission deadlines are firm and set in accordance with AAAI's overall schedule.
 Unfortunately, this means that we cannot offer flexibility with late submissions.
 We therefore encourage all authors to prepare their materials in advance and submit on time to ensure consideration

-Submission Deadline: October 22, 2025 (AoE)
+October 22, 2025 (AoE)

-Notification: November 5, 2025
+November 5, 2025 (AoE)

-Workshop Date: January 26 / 27, 2026 (at AAAI-26, Singapore)
+January 26, 2026 (at AAAI-26, Singapore)

 Invited Speakers